microsoft/code-with-engineering-playbook/Engineering/SourceControl.md

 # Source Control
 There are many different options when working with Source Control.
-In [CSE](../CSE.md) we use [VSTS](https://csesd.visualstudio.com/_projects) for private repositories and [GitHub](https://github.com/) for public repositories.
+In [CSE](../CSE.md) we use [Azure DevOps](https://csesd.visualstudio.com/_projects) for private repositories and [GitHub](https://github.com/) for public repositories.

 ## Goals
 * Following industry best practice to work in geo-distributed teams which encourage contributions from all across [CSE](../CSE.md) as well as the broader OSS community